 Chronic Fatigue is a debilitating illness which will change your daily life completely.
 Some days you may feel on top of things and managing your symptoms well, however there will also be bad days when you struggle to move, are in pain and feel like you just don’t know how to go on.
-I’ve put together a few tips I’ve come across in the six years of being diagnosed with the hope these will help you when you’re having a bad day.
+I’ve put together a few tips I’ve come across in the nine years of being diagnosed, with the hope these will help you when you’re having a bad day.

 Managing Your Senses